or

 1. Detects Claude Desktop installation

-2. Presents provider categories for selection
+2. Presents MCP server categories for selection

 3. Collects required configuration (API keys, paths)